 Driving over the speed limit is estimated to be the second most common cause of deadly crashes, resulting in roughly 30% of traffic deaths.

-It’s important to be aware that speeding is a contributing cause to multiple types of accidents.
+It’s important to be aware that speeding is a contributing cause of multiple types of accidents.
 Side collisions, for example, are fatal 27% of the time, partly because that category of accident includes the type termed T-bones, where a car hits another directly in the side, impacting people sitting on that side.

 T-bone accidents are frequently caused by a driver going too fast to stop properly at an intersection.
 The driver whose turn it is pulls out, not realizing the other driver isn’t stopping.